Let’s continue the QTP training series with our next QTP tutorial #4 – Adding Conditional and Loop Statements in Keyword View.

 For the sake of our example, if the password box exists we will enter a value in the field.
 How can we accomplish this?
-Once a conditional or loop statement are added any steps that the user adds or records will be directly added under them unless explicitly specified.
-The statement added or recorded could be a standard step or another conditional or loop statements (nesting).
+Once a conditional or loop statement has been added, any steps that the user adds or records will be added directly to them unless explicitly specified.
+The statement added or recorded could be a standard step or another conditional or loop statement (nesting).

 So, to define the ‘Then’ part of our ‘if’ statement, I am going to record the action of entering the password value.
 To do so, I will choose ‘Record’ from the menu options and enter a password value in the ‘Flights’ Login page.
-Take a look at the screen shots below, the recorded statement got directly added under the ‘if’ statement.
+Take a look at the screenshots below, on how the recorded statement got directly added under the ‘if’ statement.

-Any steps you add further will be added under to the ‘if..then’ block.
+Any steps you add further will be added under the ‘if..then’ block.

-To want to add outside the block, select the block (the ‘if’ statement), right click and choose ‘Insert New Step after block’
+If you want to add outside the block, select the block (the ‘if’ statement), right-click and choose ‘Insert New Step after block’.

 The new step just comes as a sibling to the ‘if’ block.

-The procedure to add the loop statement is by right clicking in the keyword where you want it inserted and choosing “Insert New Step -> Loop Statement” and the required option.
+The procedure to add the loop statement is by right-clicking in the keyword where you want it to get inserted and choose “Insert New Step -> Loop Statement” and the required option.

 As always, the inserted step has to be defined.
-Any steps recorded or added after the loop will be within the block and to exit the block the user has to be explicitly specify that the new step is to be added outside the block by right clicking on the loop statement and choosing “Insert New step after block” option.
+Any steps recorded or added after the loop will be within the block and to exit the block, the user has to explicitly specify that the new step is to be added outside the block by right-clicking on the loop statement and choosing the “Insert New step after block” option.

 I chose the “For” from the menu option and this is what gets inserted into the keyword view:

-In the next session we will explore more options of the keyword view such as moving and deleting steps, adding and deleting breakpoints.
+In the next session, we will explore more options for the Keyword view such as moving and deleting steps, adding and deleting breakpoints.